Hugos68/barebone/README.md

 # barebone

-Headless WACG patterns for the web.
+Headless WACG patterns for the web written with and for Svelte.

 # Frameworks